-- 38. Subject to the requirements below graves may be reopened to allow further interments. - 39.
-Any requirement to re-open a grave to remove a body, is an Exhumation and must be approved by the Church of England Faculty, or the Ministry of Justice as appropriate. - 40.
-Re-opened graves will be dug to the maximum remaining available depth. - 41.
-No un-walled grave may be re-opened within fourteen years after the burial of the body of a person of twelve years of age, or over, or within eight years after the burial of the body of a child under twelve years of age, unless to bury another member of the same family. - 42.
-When any grave is reopened for the purpose of making another burial, no person shall disturb any human remains interred or remove any soil which is offensive. - 43.
-A layer of earth not less than 6 inches thick must separate all coffins within the same grave. - 44.
+- 42. Subject to the requirements below graves may be reopened to allow further interments. - 43.
+Any requirement to re-open a grave to remove a body, is an Exhumation and must be approved by the Church of England Faculty, or the Ministry of Justice as appropriate. - 44.
+Re-opened graves will be dug to the maximum remaining available depth. - 45.
+No un-walled grave may be re-opened within fourteen years after the burial of the body of a person of twelve years of age, or over, or within eight years after the burial of the body of a child under twelve years of age, unless to bury another member of the same family. - 46.
+When any grave is reopened for the purpose of making another burial, no person shall disturb any human remains interred or remove any soil which is offensive. - 47.
+A layer of earth not less than 6 inches thick must separate all coffins within the same grave. - 48.
 No body shall be buried in a grave in such a manner that any part of the coffin is less than 0.9 metres (3ft) below the level of any adjoining ground.
-The only exception to this will be, a coffin made of perishable materials, where the Council considers
+The only exception to this will be, a coffin made of perishable materials, where the

-- the soil to be of suitable character.
-Such a coffin may be placed not less than 0.6 metres (2ft) below the level of any ground adjoining the grave. - 45.
-To facilitate the re-opening of a grave, the removal of any existing monument, headstone, vase or similar structures from a grave, shall be carried out to the order and at the expense and risk of the person requiring the burial. - 46.
-Removal of all items must be done in good time to allow the grave to be re-opened for the interment. - 47.
-If it is necessary to dismantle a memorial to permit an interment, then the memorial shall be either: - a.
-Removed from the cemetery. - b.
-Taken by the memorial mason to their own storage facility. - Taken by the memorial mason to a designated place set aside in the cemetery and agreed by the council. - Stored memorials must be reerected once the soil in the grave is once more sufficiently stable to support the memorial.
-The Council accepts no responsibility for the memorial during its time set aside.
+Council considers the soil to be of suitable character.
+Such a coffin may be placed not less than 0.6 metres (2ft) below the level of any ground adjoining the grave.

+- 49. To facilitate the re-opening of a grave, the removal of any existing monument, headstone, vase or similar structures from a grave, shall be carried out to the order and at the expense and risk of the person requiring the burial. - 50.
+Removal of all items must be done in good time to allow the grave to be re-opened for the interment. - 51.
+If it is necessary to dismantle a memorial to permit an interment, then the memorial shall be removed from the cemetery.